 Natural Remedies for Anxiety

 Of course, a great way to deal with anxiety is to tackle what’s giving it to you in the first place or figure out less stressful ways to respond to it.
+Talk to best psychologists in India at Psychowellness center about anxiety disorder and treatment.
 But until you get good at that, or when you need an immediate hit of calm, use these other science-tested tactics:

 If you’re not calm, telling yourself, “I am calm” won’t feel true and useful.
 Try “I am excited” instead, and you might face the situation that’s stressing you out.
 One of the researches explains that people performed better at public speaking and math when they talked about excitement rather than calm (for public speaking, they said “I am excited”; when solving difficult math problems, they read the words “try to get excited”).
 By the way, this technique even made people better at karaoke, in case you ever need to know that (people who were told to say they were excited had better pitch, rhythm, and volume than those who were told to say they were anxious, calm, angry, or sad).